Understanding DSTs

 Built-in Debt: A Helpful Shortcut

-- Invest in a DST with debt included
+- Invest in a DST that includes pre-arranged, non-recourse debt.

 DST Property Management